tackme31/data-expunged/README.md

 A selector for HTML tags to be hidden.
 If the HTML tag that is the target of the selector contains a target word, that tag will be masked.

 ### Target Site
 A list of site criteria that are covered by this extension.
-A criteria can be specified by whether the domain/URL of the site matches/not match.
+Criteria can be specified by whether the domain/URL of the site matches/not match.
+All sites are target by default.
-By default, all sites are included.

 ## Other Features
 - Import/Export options.